 For a complete (?, up until spring ’96) listing of all songs by LPD, Edward Ka-Spel and The Tear Garden check out my Song-list and the accompanying Product-list.

 Rachmaninov.
 Classic music with vitality.
 I recommend listening to his Two Suites for Two Pianos, Etudes-Tableaux, and of course his Second and Third Piano Concertos.
 I own a lot of classical music Cds but found I relatively seldom listen to them these days – music of this sort and jazz demands to be heard live really.
-Most music is better live, but for some of the artists I listen to and most pop music, the artists are often better in the studio where they could have more control over things.

 Have a look at my sale list – maybe you could find something of interest there!
 (Needs an update!)